georgejkaye/talkstools/README.md

       "name": "",
       "email": ""
   },
-  "day": "", // The day the talk takes place on: 0 is Monday ...
-4 is Friday "announce_time": "",
+  // The day the talk takes place on: 0 is Monday ...
+4 is Friday "talk_day": "",
-  "reminder_time": ""
+  // OPTIONAL: Announcement emails are sent to let people know the talk is happening "announce": {
+    "day": 0,
+    "time": "10:00"
+  },
+  // OPTIONAL: Reminder emails are sent shortly before the talk takes place "reminder": {
+    // How many days before the talk to send the reminder "offset": 0,
+    "time": "10:00"
+  },
+  // OPTIONAL: Before the announcement is made, check for the abstract and title "abstract": {
+    // How many days before the announcement to make the check "offset": 1,
+    "time": "10:00"
+  }
 }
 ```